 We look at, and teach, issues of identity and how the Jewish community can be inclusive of people of color (both here and around the world) in our work with Be’chol Lashon, an organization that advocates “for the growth and diversity of the Jewish people” by placing a focus on multi-cultural Judaism.

-Sheira Director-Nowack, our associate director, brings more than two decades of experience working with children with a variety of special needs.
+Sheira Director-Nowack, our camp director, brings more than two decades of experience working with children with a variety of special needs.
 With her expertise and guidance, we seamlessly integrate campers of various needs and levels into one high quality program.

 In conjunction with the Foundation for Jewish Camp, local Jewish Federations, and our many donors and supporters, we work to make Camp affordable for families in all socio-economic situations.